Graph theory: Social sciences

-Biology
+Biology and ecology

 Likewise, graph theory is useful in biology and conservation efforts where a vertex can represent regions where certain species exist (or inhabit) and the edges represent migration paths or movement between the regions.
 This information is important when looking at breeding patterns or tracking the spread of disease, parasites or how changes to the movement can affect other species.

-Graphs are also commonly used in molecular biology and genomics to model and analyse datasets with complex relationships.
+Graphs are also commonly used in molecular biology and genomics to model and analyze datasets with complex relationships.
 For example, graph-based methods are often used to 'cluster' cells together into cell-types in single-cell transcriptome analysis.
 Another use is to model genes or proteins in a pathway and study the relationships between them, such as metabolic pathways and gene regulatory networks.
 Evolutionary trees, ecological networks, and hierarchical clustering of gene expression patterns are also represented as graph structures.

 Graph theory is also used in connectomics; nervous systems can be seen as a graph, where the nodes are neurons and the edges are the connections between them.

-Mathematics

-In mathematics, graphs are useful in geometry and certain parts of topology such as knot theory.
-Algebraic graph theory has close links with group theory.
-Algebraic graph theory has been applied to many areas including dynamic systems and complexity.